What to Look For in a Gaming Keyboard in 2023

 Cons

-- ✗ Tied to Ngenuity software which controls all RGB and macros
+✗ Tied to Ngenuity software which controls all RGB and macros

-- ✗ Ngenuity application is only available through Mircosoft store and must always be running
+✗ Ngenuity application is only available through Mircosoft store and must always be running

-A hundred dollars is still a lot to spend on a keyboard, but that’s about the price point you want to hit if you’re looking for something great without completely breaking the bank.
-For that, you’ll want the HyperX Alloy Origins Core.
+A hundred dollars is still a lot to spend on a keyboard, but that's the price point you want to hit if you're looking for something great without completely breaking the bank.
+For that, you'll want the HyperX Alloy Origins Core.

 Even at just under $100, you get your money’s worth with this compact tenkeyless (TKL) package.
 First of all, it looks fantastic.
 The RGB lights under the keys create some seriously cool backlighting, and there are plenty of effects to play around with to get the most out of the lights.

-The board is built on an aluminum body, with HyperX’s own mechanical switches.
+The board is built on an aluminum body with HyperX's own mechanical switches.
 If you can splash out the extra few bucks the aqua switches are a particularly great blend of tactile and smooth, as well as being rated up to 80 million clicks.

 HyperX Alloy Origins Core